Do the Coen Brothers Actually

 I’ll say it again… The Coen brothers really do seem to have an overwhelming allegiance to Big Tobacco.
 Just look at the Coens’ 17+ films to date.
 It’s actually alarming to think about, but some of the Coen brothers movies have so much tobacco it is seriously appalling to me.
 In my estimation, the Coen brothers have probably spent countless hours trying to figure out how to embed tobacco & related paraphernalia within their films in ways that might seem completely natural to the plot, location, or the time period they are actually depicting.

-Whether the Coen brothers’ ultimate goal is to sell more cigarettes, convert audience members into smokers, pay tribute to the golden age of Hollywood, or just make tobacco use seem more commonplace in today’s health-conscious society, the Coen brothers seem to go awfully far out of their way to display smoking in their feature films and other published works.
+Whether the Coen brothers’ ultimate goal is to sell more cigarettes, convert audience members into smokers, pay the bills, pay tribute to the so-called golden age of Hollywood, or just make tobacco use seem more commonplace in today’s health-conscious society, the Coen brothers seem to go awfully far out of their way to display smoking in their feature films, not to mention their other published works.
 At the very least, every single one of the Coen brothers’ 17 films warmly portrays a cigarette… or two hundred.

 So maybe the Coen brothers aren’t just a couple of goofy film-loving brothers out to make some innocent movies after all.
-But could it actually be true?
-Do the Coen brothers really work for Big Tobacco?
+But could it really be true?
+Do the Coen brothers actually work for Big Tobacco?
 If you know who the Coen brothers are then you know that what I’m saying here is a rather serious indictment.
 Well, even I’ll admit that my idea seems pretty far fetched, but keep reading and witness the over 4,000 reasons as to why it really could be true.